TonySac/Ender3NG-Build/mechanical-build.md

 # AB Belt Routing

-I routed the A/B belts prior to installing electronics.
-Part because it gave me more room and part because I was waiting on some hardware.
+I routed the A/B belts prior to installing the electronics panels.
+Partly because it gave me more room and partly because I was waiting on some hardware.
 Follow the steps in the build manual with a few very important caveats.

 1. Make sure to leave plenty of excess at each end of the belt.
 About 5cm is probably a good number.
 2. Don't miss the idler that is hidden behind the A/B motors.
 Its not really visible on from the outside and hard to see on the drawings.
 Refer back to the A/B Mount building instructions to see it clearly.